CENOS-Platform/cenos-docs-antennas/docs/geometry-CENOS-meshing.md

 If you want to further refine the mesh you can use the **surface gradient and the volume gradient**.
 You will find these parameters at the bottom of the window, click on Show and you will find two slider bars.
 To **refine the mesh use a smaller value of the gradient**.

 You will find a third slider bar corresponding to the **curvature safety**, which controls the refinement for curved surfaces.
 This is very useful for manual refinement of the wire antennas mesh!
+Finally, you will see the **corner mesh** refinement which will allow you to refine the corners of conductors.

 <p align="center">